About ETA

 Our Mission

-To develop complete tennis players through structured, progressive training — building technical skill, tactical awareness, physical fitness, and mental toughness — while making quality coaching accessible to every player in the Treasure Valley, regardless of age, school, or skill level.
+To develop complete tennis players through structured, progressive training — technical skill, tactical awareness, fitness, and mental toughness — while keeping quality coaching accessible to every player in the Treasure Valley, regardless of age, school, or skill level.

 🌟